 Norton Rose Fulbright Canada LLP

-Ms. Long has represented clients and pursued applications before the National Energy Board, the Alberta Energy Regulator, the Surface Rights Board, and the Alberta Utilities Commission.
-She regularly provides advice to clients in the energy industry regarding the duty to consult, aboriginal and treaty rights, and best practices.
+Kaitlin also represents clients and pursues applications before the Canada Energy Regulator (formerly the National Energy Board), the Alberta Energy Regulator, the Surface Rights Board, and the Alberta Utilities Commission.
+She regularly provides advice to clients in the energy industry regarding the duty to consult, aboriginal and treaty rights, and engagement best practices.

 J.D., University of Ottawa, 2011

 - NEP Canada ULC v.
 MEC OP LLC, 2017 ABCA 405.
 Successfully defeated an appeal of a trial decision in NEP Canada ULC v.
 Merit Energy Company LLC et al., 2017 ABQB 28

 - NEP Canada ULC v.
 Merit Energy Company LLC et al, 2017 ABQB 28.
 Successfully defeated a claim in a trial of an issue, dealing with the allegation Merit had conspired to conceal an engineering report that NEP contends contained information negatively influencing the value of certain shares prior to the closing of Merit's sale of those shares to NEP